Journaly/journaly/frontend/README.md

 ### SVGs

 SVGs are componentized with `svgr`.
-To import an SVG into the repo, run `npm import-svg` and follow the prompts.
+To import an SVG into the repo, run `npm run svgr` and follow the prompts.
 This script will take a `path/to/file.svg` and create a new `<SvgName>.tsx` React component.

 Now your new SVG component can take props for colors, sizes, etc. Check out the `components/Icons/` directory for examples.